felipemaion/walk-through-live-maze/README.md

 After finding the solution, you can run the PATH, so it will display at the bottom of the page (text area) the moves.
 You can click SAVE to save the file.

+### TODO:
+- Know issue with FIND PATH after using NEXT and PREVIOUS.
+- Refactor and improve code.